GeeHB/sudoSolver/README.md

 * *Multithreaded* - Multi threaded solution : one thread for the search process and a second thread dedicated to displays.

 ### 3.2 - Screenshots
-The "Grid" tab :
+The "Grid" tab on GNU/Linux Fedora:
 ![Grid](github/tkMain.png)

-The "solve" tab :
+The "solve" tab on MacOS :
 ![Solve](github/tkMainOnMac.png)

 Running on ChromeOS :